 Flabby Britain: Do you have the world’s most expensive clothes hanger?

-Brits admit to average of £300-worth of unused exercise equipment clogging up their homes
+Brits admit to an average of £300-worth of unused exercise equipment clogging up their homes

 We’re a country that desperately wants to improve its fitness, but once we’ve bought all the gear we find it’s too much like hard work and rarely use it, it’s been reported.